Wednesday, October 16, 2019

 “I got this,” Blynn said.
 She shut the lantern window, cloaking them in darkness.
 Carefully, she took out her slingshot and grabbed a piece of ammo from her pouch.
 The Zafara placed it in the sling’s pocket and drew it back.
 Tongue sticking out in concentration, she fired into the sky to the side of the castle.

-Hyren wasn’t expecting much, so it made him jump when the night suddenly exploded into bright fireworks, sending whistles and claps of thunder rippling through the air.
+Hyren jumped as the night exploded into bright fireworks, sending whistles and claps of thunder rippling through the air.
 The guards stood still for a moment and then rushed to the wall of the fortress nearest the explosions.

 The commander and the Zafara made their way around the other side.
 As they drew closer to the colossal structure, Hyren glanced up and saw dark, hulking figures look around in bewilderment, returning to their posts just as the Grundo and his companion slipped against the wall.